UDOOboard/X86-Docs/docs/14_Hardware_Reference/05_UEFI_Firmware.md

 If you are looking for how to update UEFI Firmware go to the [UEFI update](!/Advanced_Topics/UEFI_update) section.

 It is possible to access to InsydeH2O® Setup Utility by pressing the escape key (`ESC`) after System power up, during POST phase.

+<span class="label label-warning">Heads up!</span> Some wireless or mechanical keyboards that doesn't respect the standard USB HID protocol could doesn't work in the UEFI BIOS Firmware menu.

 The UEFI Menu show the following options:

 <a href="../img/uefi_menu.BMP" target="_blank"><img style="width:400px; " src="../img/uefi_menu.BMP"></a>